atuinsh/atuin/CONTRIBUTING.md

 These 3 variables can be added in a local `.envrc` file, read by [direnv](https://direnv.net/).

+## PRs

+It can speed up the review cycle if you consent to maintainers pushing to your branch.
+This will only be in the case of small fixes or adjustments, and not anything large.
+If you feel OK with this, please check the box on the template!

 ## What to work on?

 Any issues labeled "bug" or "help wanted" would be fantastic, just drop a comment and feel free to ask for help!